Walton5888/pihole.github.io/README.md

     pihole/pihole
 This creates a container with specific configurations.

-5. Access Pi-hole Web Interface:
+##5.
+Access Pi-hole Web Interface:
-Once you have confirmed your container is running, type in the following url: http://your_host_ip_address/admin.
+Once you have confirmed your container is running, type in the following url:

+http://your_host_ip_address/admin.
+Replace "your_host_ip_address" with your Mac's IP address.